 Health visitor: job description

 Health visitors help families to maintain the health of young children.
 This often involves home visits.
+They may also work with deprived groups, such as the homeless.
 Key responsibilities include:

 - providing health advice and health education programmes